raystack/frontier/docs/docs/authn/user.md

 :::note
 Access token by default is returned as part of the response header **"x-user-token"** after successful login.
-This can be requested again by sending a request to the Shield server with the cookies containing session details on endpoint `/v1beta1/users/self`.
+This can be requested again by sending a post request to the Shield server with the cookies containing session details on endpoint `/v1beta1/auth/token`.
 :::

 Shield only generates the access token if the RSA keys are configured in the `config.yaml` file.
 If the RSA keys are not